holepunchto/autobase/README.md

 ### Views

-A view is one or more hypercores who's contents are created by deterministically applying the linearized nodes from writers.
+A view is one or more hypercores whose contents are created by deterministically applying the linearized nodes from writers.
 The view represents the combined history of all writers' inputs or the current state of the system as a whole.

-Autobase accepts an `open` function for creating views and an `apply` function that can be used to update a view.
+Autobase accepts an `open` function for creating views and an `apply` function that can be used to update the views based on the writer nodes.

 ```js
 async function open (store) {